any-docs/css/content/guides/colors/color_values/index.md

 color: #f004;
 ```

-See the {{cssxref("hex-color")}} data type for more information on hexadecimal string notation for colors.
+See the `hex-color` data type for more information on hexadecimal string notation for colors.

 #### HTML color input type

 There are many situations in which your website may need to let the user select a color.
 Perhaps you have a customizable user interface, or you're implementing a drawing app.
 Maybe you have editable text and need to let the user choose the text color.
 Or perhaps your app lets the user assign colors to folders or items.
 For such use cases, the {{HTMLElement("input")}} element has a `"color"` [`type`](/en-US/docs/Web/HTML/Reference/Elements/input#type), which renders a color picker control.

 This example allows you to choose a color.
-Once a choice is made, the {{cssxref("border-color")}} is set to that color, and the value is displayed.
+Once a choice is made, the `border-color` is set to that color, and the value is displayed.

 ```html
 <div id="box">